ayyomico/military-wealth-builder/privacy_policy.md

-# Privacy Policy

 No PII collected.
-Calculations run locally on your device.
-No data stored on servers.
+All calculations are performed locally in your browser session.